VOA Broadcasting in Armenian

 Programs and Features

-Armenian Daily Report – A 15-minute TV report airing Monday through Friday that contains reports on U.S. and world events, foreign policy, business, science, and U.S.-Armenia relations.
+Armenian Daily Report – The service produces 5 to 7 news reports for affiliates station’s “The Hour” news program airing Monday through Friday.
+The reports include coverage on U.S. and world events, foreign policy, business, science and U.S.-Armenia relations.

-VOA Armenian also produces a daily five-minute segment for affiliate Armenia TV’s Good Morning Armenia show with four to five stories focusing mainly on science, culture, technology, health, and entertainment topics.
-(During the COVID-19 crisis, the service is producing a five-minute segment, Good News: A Little Smile, replacing the Good Morning Armenia show with stories focusing mainly on positive news of the day.)
+VOA Armenian also produces a daily five-minute segment for affiliate Armenia TV’s Good Morning Armenia show focusing mainly on science, culture, technology, health, and entertainment topics.